By Markham Cheever (1918 – 2005)

 Markham Cheever joined the DEWLine project on a special assignment as Building Engineer in 1953 and was ultimately promoted to Superintendent of Construction for the entire project, which extended some 3000 miles from the west coast of Alaska to the east coast of Baffin Island.

-Markham’s notes are extremely important because they document a heretofore poorly documented part of DEWLine history, the years before the Line went “live,” and provides insights into what was involved in bringing this massive project to a successful conclusion.
+Markham’s notes (below) are extremely important because they are the only known record of the heretofore poorly documented part of DEWLine history, the years before the Line became operational This document provides a unique insight into what was involved in bringing this massive project to a successful conclusion.

 MARKHAM S. CHEEVER (1918-2005)

 January 1953-November 1953

 October 1954-September 1957

 The DEW Line – acronym for Distant Early Warning Line – is a chain of radar stations installed north of the Arctic Circle extending 3,000 miles from the Bering Strait in the west to the eastern shore of Baffin Island.
 Conceived in 1952, its purpose was to provide United States and Canada the earliest possible warning of subsonic aircraft and missiles approaching North America from the polar region.

 In the early stages of the Cold War with the Soviet Empire, Russian military planes were known to be flying reconnaissance missions over Alaska and deep into central Canada.
 Detection of these was, at best, random but the fact of these intrusions was well known and was occasionally the subject of articles in the press.
 (I recall one in the New York Times circa 1950.)